Permanent time observation in the United States: Possible benefits and disadvantages of daylight time

 A meta-analysis by Rutgers researchers found that permanent DST would eliminate 171 pedestrian fatalities (a 13% reduction) per year.
 DST has been supported by the Chamber of Commerce since 1915 attributing added sales and outdoor activity to sunlight in the evenings.
 Additionally, DST has been expanded to nearly 8 months of the year, effectively making it the new standard.

 Some have warned, however, that the decreased exposure to morning sunlight will have significant detrimental effects.
 Sleep researchers have likened the resulting increased fatigue to "permanent [jet lag]".
 Experts such as Till Roenneberg argue that permanent observation of DST significantly increases rates of disease and accidents, and lowers productivity and wages.
 In 2018, the European Sleep Research Society, the European Biological Rhythms Society, and the Society for Research on Biological Rhythms (SRBR) released a joint statement to the EU Commission on DST in opposition to permanent DST and in support of permanent standard time.
 The SRBR followed with its own more comprehensive statement and set of materials supporting the same position in 2019.
 In August 2020, the American Academy of Sleep Medicine provided a statement on why they oppose permanent daylight saving time and favor permanent standard time.

-Poor sleep among workers costs united states $411 billion annually, according to Rand Europe.
+Poor sleep among workers costs the United States $411 billion annually, according to Rand Europe.
 This figure, which equates to about 1.23 million workdays lost due to insufficient sleep each year, ranks the United States first in terms of economic losses due to insufficient sleep.

 The idea of staying on Daylight Saving Time during winter months is opposed by certain religious communities, such as Orthodox Jews, whose daily prayers and other customs are synchronized with times of sunrise and sunset.

+In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
+Permanent Daylight Saving Time also reduced cases but to a lesser extent.
+In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.